Samsung Galaxy S24 vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-Samsung Galaxy S24 excels if you value commitment to 7 years of os and security updates.
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+Samsung Galaxy S24 is the better choice if you prioritize commitment to 7 years of os and security updates.
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.6★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure